Herrington

-The west park which was once part of the Herrington Hall estate is under review for development by Sunderland council for a modern housing complex.
-The local residents set up a group called save west park to combat the action of housing being built on old historic land once being part of Lord lambtons estate.
-They have a facebook page and website.

 Herrington Country Park

 In the 19th century, the Durham Coalfield began to take shape, and a number of collieries were established in the area, including one in New Herrington.
 Today, the former colliery site is the Herrington Country Park which plays host to the Durham County Show and the North East Motor Show.
 On 7 and 8 May 2005, Radio 1's Big Weekend was staged on the Herrington Country Park site.
 Notable artists who performed that year include Foo Fighters, Kasabian and The Black Eyed Peas.
 On 16 June 2012, the Olympic Torch came through the park and Blue Peter came live from the event.

 Sport

-The now-defunct football club Herrington Swifts were in existence in the early 20th century.
+The now defunct football club Herrington Swifts were in existence in the early 20th century.
 Jack Middlemas, who played over 200 league games for York City, began his career with Swifts, as did James Bewick and Stanley Cowie.

-Jordan Henderson born in East Herrington, now playing for Liverpool in the English premier league.